tarwn/lessthandot-hugo/blogs/content/posts/2011-04-21-should-a-sql-server-professionals.md

 **Installation and verification completed**

-In this post we’ve installed Oracle Express and found out how we can connect and run commands.
+In this post we've installed Oracle Express and found out how we can connect and run commands.
 So far we have done everything directly on Oracle though and to really utilize it, we need to set things up so SQL Server can connect to it.
 This way we can learn how we may have to interact with Oracle as SQL Server Professionals.
 The post that follows will go over setting up the Oracle Client and TNSNAMES.ora.
 TNSNAMES is a SQL*NET configuration that will essentially be used to direct out communications to the Oracle Instance and database.